 Instead, in 2013, the standard book that mental health experts use, called The Diagnostic and Statistical Manual of Mental Disorders, changed how schizophrenia is classified.

-The main disorder of the spectrum is schizophrenia.
 It's a psychosis -- what seems real to you isn't.
-This can look like:
+It can look like:

 Disorganized speech: Using words and sentences that don't make sense to others